HOW TO USE TEEN DRIVER

 b.
 Speed Warning: Set a speed warning between 40 mph and 75 mph, which will give your teen a warning on the Driver Information Center (DIC) and an audible chime.

-e.
-SiriusXM® Explicit Content Filter: Doesn’t allow the teen to listen to explicit content on the vehicle’s SiriusXM Radio.†
+f.
+SiriusXM® Station Filter: Doesn’t allow the teen to listen to explicit content on the vehicle’s SiriusXM Radio† (if equipped and you have an active subscription).

 MORE ABOUT TEEN DRIVER

-- Any active safety systems the vehicle is equipped with are always on when Teen Driver is in use
+- Certain activity safety systems the vehicle is equipped with are always on when Teen Driver is in use.

 HOW TO READ THE TEEN DRIVER REPORT CARD